blink(1) is also available from Amazon (affiliate link)

 CROSS PLATFORM EVERYWHERE

 blink(1) is a USB HID device, so no special drivers are needed, just applications.
-We provide apps for Mac OS X, Windows, Linux, and embedded Linuxes like those used on BeagleBone and DD-WRT.
+We provide apps for Mac OS X, Windows, GNU/Linux, and embedded Linuxes like those used on Raspberry Pi, BeagleBone, Arduino Yun, and OpenWrt.

 WHAT'S WITH THE NAME?